 The success of the Company is dependent upon its ability to assess and manage all forms of risk that affect its operations.
 The Company is exposed to many factors that could adversely affect its business, financial conditions or operating results.
 Developing policies and procedures to identify risk and the implementation of appropriate risk management policies and procedures is the responsibility of senior management and the Board of Directors.
+The

-The Board directly, or through its committees, reviews and approves these policies and procedures, and monitors their compliance with them through ongoing reporting requirements.
-A description of the Company's most prominent risks follows.
+Board directly, or through its committees, reviews and approves these policies and procedures, and monitors their compliance with them through ongoing reporting requirements.

 The investment operations of the Company's business involve the purchase and sale of securities and, accordingly, the majority of the Company's assets are currently comprised of financial instruments.
-The use of financial instruments can expose the Company to several risks, including liquidity, market and interest risks.
+The use of financial instruments can expose the Company to several risks, including liquidity, market, interest, credit and currency risks.
 A discussion of the Company's use of financial instruments and their associated risks is provided below.
 There has been no change to the Company's risk management policies or processes during the period.